Madison, Connecticut: Transportation

-Major roads in Madison include I-95, US 1, and state highway Routes 79 and 80.
+Major roads in Madison include I-95, Route 1, and state highway Routes 79 and 80.

 Madison train station is served by the Shore Line East commuter railroad, with service to New Haven's Union Station to the west and the Old Saybrook train station to the east, facilitating connections to the MTA's Metro-North Railroad and to Amtrak's Northeast Regional and Acela Express services.

-River Valley Transit's routes 641 and 645 provide public bus service between Madison Center and Old Saybrook and Middletown, respectively, along U.S. Route 1.
+River Valley Transit's routes 641 and 645 provide public bus service between Madison Center and Old Saybrook and Middletown, respectively, along Route 1.
 From June 20, 2021, to September 6, 2021, 9 Town Transit now River Valley Transit also operated the Madison Shuttle, providing service between Madison Park and Ride and Hammonasset Beach.
 CT Transit's route 201 bus connects Madison Center to New Haven.

 Beginning in June 2024.
 River Valley Transit started a new service called XtraMile.
 Operating in Madison and Guilford, Connecticut.
 This is a form of microtransit sponsored by Via Transportation.
 In collaboration with the towns of Madison and Guilford.

 From 1931 to 2007, Madison was served by Griswold Airport.